darkbloom-dance/homepage/README.md

 ## 2024
 ✨ = Solo act debut

+- November 30th - Thanksgiving Spread at Hot Hill Tavern in Thomaston, ME
+    - Sold out and we had a guest performer 🥰
+- November 16th - Spanksgiving Showcase at The Ten Buck Theater in Bangor, ME
+    - This show was incredible.
+Sold out, a bunch of students had their first time on stage, and we had 6 new additions to the Candy Bombshells.
 - ✨October 26th - Halloween Burlesque at [Hot Hill Tavern](https://hothilltavernme.com) in Thomaston, Maine with [Eye Candy Dance and Fitness](https://www.instagram.com/eye_candy_dance_bangor/)
 - October 18th - [Vamps and Tramps](https://www.eventbrite.com/e/vamps-and-tramps-burlesque-show-tickets-1008590008867) at [Craft Brew Underground](http://craftbrewunderground.net) in Auburn, Maine with [Ala Tarte Burlesque](https://www.instagram.com/a_la_tarte_burlesque/)
 - September 21st - World of Burlesque at [Ten Bucks Theater](http://www.tenbuckstheatre.org) in Bangor, Maine